 Of particular significance is the adjudicator’s comment that, “I would point out that I did not reach this conclusion because [the bylaw] requires sound insulation which is adequate to achieve a 5 star sound insulation rating, as determined in accordance with the Association of Australian Acoustical Consultants Acoustical Star Ratings for Apartments and Townhouses…”

 Committees can take some comfort from that decision that the imposition of a particular impact sound rating standard in a by-law, even a high standard such as a 5 star standard (which significantly exceeds the minimum requirements of the Building Code) probably won’t render the by-law invalid.

-Another decision worthy of comment is the decision of 18 Kingsford Street QBCCMCmr 78 (23 February 2016).
-In that decision, the body corporate successfully obtained orders against an owner requiring the owner to take appropriate action to attenuate the transference of noise through the floor of their lot and in particular those areas where the owner had laid porcelain tiles, on the basis of an anti-nuisance by-law.
+In this decision, the body corporate successfully obtained orders against an owner requiring the owner to take appropriate action to attenuate the transference of noise through the floor of their lot and in particular those areas where the owner had laid porcelain tiles, on the basis of an anti-nuisance by-law.